UnifiedPush/documentation/content/users/gateway.md

 Matrix homeservers don't directly support UnifiedPush (yet).
 This means that a gateway is needed.

+**All Matrix applications have defined a default gateway that will forward notifications to your push provider's server.
+You can use your own matrix gateway instead if you host your push service provider's server yourself and also want to host the gateway yourself.**

 Discovery URL: `http(s)://endpoint.domain/_matrix/push/v1/notify` (replace whole path and query with `/_matrix/push/v1/notify`)

 Discovery GET response: `{"unifiedpush":{"gateway":"matrix"}}`

 ### Built-in provider gateway

+**Recommended**

 Some providers come with a built-in matrix gateway :